Mikejo5000/vsts-docs-pr/docs/java/vscode-extension.md

 ## Frequently Asked Questions (FAQ)

 **Q: What platforms does the extension run on?**
-**A:** The extension runs on OS X, macOS, Windows and Linux (we've tested on RedHat, Ubuntu and CentOS).
+**A:** The extension runs on Linux, macOS, and Windows (we've tested on RedHat, Ubuntu, and CentOS).

 **Q: Does the Visual Studio Code extension support Team Foundation Server (on-premises)?**
 **A:** Yes!
 With version 1.103.0 the extension supports Team Foundation Server 2015 Update 2 and later.

 **Q: Where can I find the source code for the extension?**
-**A:** The code is open source on [GitHub at Microsoft/vsts-vscode](https://github.com/Microsoft/vsts-vscode).
+**A:** The code is open source on GitHub at [Microsoft/vsts-vscode](https://github.com/Microsoft/vsts-vscode).
 We welcome feedback and contributions!